Jesse-0x/Jesse-0x.github.io/source/_posts/Experince-with-Blender.md

 categories:
   - [Technology, 3D Modeling]
   - [Tools, Blender]
-tags: Experince & Guide
+tags: Experience & Guide
 ---

 ![Blender](/images/blender/Blender.png)

-Last month I my Art teacher assigned me sketch book homework, and also I was always want to try 3D modeling by myself.
+Last month my Art teacher assigned me sketchbook homework, and I have always wanted to try 3D modeling by myself.
 I watched this [YouTuber's](https://www.youtube.com/user/AndrewPPrice) video, and made the thing above.

 <!-- more -->

-I had a 3D printer in my home since I was in 5th grade, and I also printed lots of thing.
+I had a 3D printer in my home since I was in 5th grade, and I also printed lots of things.
 Before, all the 3D models was downloaded from internet, and this is the first 3D object made myself (even though I just follow the video :joy:)<br><br>

 ### Blender

-[Blender](https://www.blender.org/) is a powerful open source tool made by python, and contains may features.
-Incuding
+[Blender](https://www.blender.org/) is a powerful open source tool made by python, and contains many features.
+Including

 ##### [Rendering](https://www.blender.org/features/rendering/)